MENTAL HEALTH AWARENESS

-Poor mental health can impact many areas of one’s life.
+Poor Mental Health can impact many areas of one’s life.
 Youth with poor mental health can struggle with school, jobs, their health and relationships with others.
-Poor mental health also goes hand in hand with behavioural problems and physical health issues such as drug abuse, violence, STDs, unwanted pregnancies and so on.
+Poor mental health also goes hand in hand with behavioural problems and physical health issues as drug abuse, violence, STDs, unwanted pregnancies and so on

 RED FLAGS TO WATCH OUT FOR

 - Excessive sleeping beyond usual fatigue, this might be a sign of depression, drug abuse, insomnia and other sleep disorders might also be symptom of depression